Sage-Bionetworks/Synapse-React-Client/README.md

 ##### Markdown Rendering Example
 View the demo app incorporation of markdown [here]((https://github.com/Sage-Bionetworks/Synapse-React-Client/blob/master/src/demo/containers/App.js)).

 To use the synapse markdown-it component you must pass it a wiki page id and an owner id.
 You can configure its wrapping html by creating your own component to pass it into.
-In the example below there is a "CustomMarkdownView" component which does this.
-Additionally, you can configure an error message to display.
+In the example below there is a ["CustomMarkdownView"](https://github.com/Sage-Bionetworks/Synapse-React-Client/blob/master/src/lib/containers/CustomMarkdownView.js) component which does this.
+Additionally, you can configure an error message to display (demonstrated by the [CustomMarkdownErrorView](https://github.com/Sage-Bionetworks/Synapse-React-Client/blob/master/src/lib/containers/CustomMarkdownErrorView.js) being passed into the Markdown component).

 *Note* the *SynapseComponents.Custom\** components serve as examples of possibile ideas of configuring the markdown component, but are